dirigiblelabs/curriculum-2017/DayanaKaramiteva/creating_project.md

 5. Click the “+” button and then choose Project.

-6. Enter the Project name and then click *Create Project* button.
+6. Enter a Project name and then click *Create Project* button.